Fire And Ice Plantain Lily

 This variegated hosta has slightly twisted foliage with a white center and green margins.
 Perfect for edging the shade garden.
 Lavender blooms with white scapes throughout the summer.
 Herbaceous perennial.

-- OverviewLight Needs:Full to partial shadeWatering Needs:Once established, drought tolerant but requires regular moisture for best performance.Average Landscape Size:Fast growing to 14 to 16 in. tall, spreads to 12 to 32 in. wide.
+- OverviewLight Needs:Full to partial shadeWatering Needs:Best with regular water - weekly, or more often in extreme heat.Average Landscape Size:Fast growing to 14-16 in. tall, spreads to 12-24 in. wide.

 - DetailBotanical Pronunciation:HOSS-tuh HIB-ridPlant type:PerennialDeciduous/evergreen:HerbaceousGrowth rate:FastAverage landscape size:Fast growing to 14-16 in. tall, spreads to 12-24 in. wide.Foliage color:VariegatedBlooms:SummerFlower color:PurpleFlower attributesFragrantDesign IdeasExceptional hosta for massing beneath the canopy of shade trees.
 Perfect for fleshing out foundation beds under low windows.
 Popular candidate for sideyards and smaller urban plots suffering from over-influence by multistory buildings.
 A real standout in large pots.Companion PlantsFern (Polystichum); Lungwort (Pulmonaria); Coral Bells (Heuchera); Ligularia (Ligularia); Bleeding Heart (Dicentra)